-When you inspect your pistol, you should first check for yourself to insure that it is unloaded.
-To do this, grasp the pistol with your finger off the trigger and outside the trigger guard, (Figure 5) point the muzzle in a safe direction.
-Depress the magazine release, and remove the magazine.
+When you inspect your pistol, you should first check for yourself to ensure that it is unloaded.
+To do this, grasp the pistol with your finger off the trigger and outside the trigger guard, point the pistol in a safe direction, depress the magazine release, and remove the magazine.

-With the muzzle still pointing in a safe direction, grasp the serrated sides of the slide from the rear with the thumb and fingers and briskly draw the slide fully rearward in order to extract any cartridge from the barrel chamber and clear it from the pistol.
+With the pistol still pointing in a safe direction, grasp the serrated sides of the slide from the rear with the thumb and fingers as shown in Figure 3, and briskly draw the slide fully rearward in order to extract any cartridge from the barrel chamber and clear it from the pistol.
 Do not obstruct the ejection port because doing so can interfere with ejection of a cartridge and thereby creates the risk of exploding an unchambered cartridge and possible injury.
-In order to lock the slide in the open position, allow the slide to move slightly forward from the rearmost position while pressing upward on the slide stop.
-You are now able to safely check the barrel chamber and bore visually for any obstructions.
+Lock the slide in the open position, by allowing the slide to move slightly forward from the rearmost position while pressing upward on the slide stop.
+You are now able to safety check the barrel chamber and magazine well (opening) visually for any obstructions (Figure 3a).
 You must follow this procedure every time your firearm is inspected, cleaned, handed to another person, transported or stored.
 Unload the magazine by holding it with the bullet end of the cartridge pointing away from you and others and pressing each cartridge forward and out of the magazine.